Samie Parker

 Samie Jabar Parker (born March 25, 1981) is an American football coach and former player.
 He is the wide receiver's coach at Delaware State University, a position he has held since 2025.
 He was selected by the Kansas City Chiefs in the fourth round of the 2004 NFL draft.
 He played college football at Oregon.
 Parker was also a member of the Denver Broncos, Carolina Panthers, Seattle Seahawks, Oakland Raiders, Las Vegas Locomotives, Chicago Rush, Kansas City Command, Toronto Argonauts and Los Angeles Kiss.

 Early life

 He graduated from Long Beach Polytechnic High School. where he also played pop warner.

 Samie was an All-Star player for King Central little league.
 He was a center fielder and the lead off hitter.
 He was also very skilled at card tricks.

+Parker played college football for the Oregon Ducks.
+He was also an All-American sprinter for the Oregon Ducks track and field team over the 100 m and 60 m distances.

 Professional career

 Kansas City Chiefs

 Parker was drafted by the Kansas City Chiefs in the fourth round of the 2004 NFL draft.
 He played for them from 2004 to 2008.